wtsnjp/llmk/README.md

 % +++
 % latex = "pdflatex"
 % +++
+\documentclass{article}
 ```

 Note that this magic comment is effective **only on the first line** of a LaTeX source file.
-Note also that if a TOML field exist in the file, the TOML field has higher priority and the shebang-like magic comment is simply ignored.
+Note also that if a TOML field exist in the file, the TOML field has higher priority and all the other magic comments will be ignored.

 ### Custom compile sequence